 Gisela, he left her with Olivia’s dad in the club.
 Ken himself claimed Gisela was cheating on him with Olivia’s dad.
-With such thoughts churning in his mind, Ryan left with a fat brown envelop full
+With such thoughts churning in his mind, Ryan left with a fat brown envelope

 He stuck it in the glove box and drove to the audit firm.
-What did the other envelop Vincent had given him contain?
+What did the other envelope Vincent had given him contain?
 With the recent controversial audit queries raised, anything was possible.

 At least at the audit firm, he didn’t have to sprint to Patrick’s office.
 After parking, he stepped out of the car, tucked the envelope under his arm, smoothed his pants and strode to the office

 “Hi, Doreen,” he said to the PA.

 “Hey, how have you been?
 Please have a seat.”
 She indicated a couch in front of her desk.
 “Anything to drink, coffee, water?”

 “Thanks but no thank you.
 I’m actually running late.”
 He lifted the envelope.
 “Just want to hand this to Patrick and then I’m off.”

 She stretched out a hand.
 “It’s okay, you can leave it with me.”

 “Just a sec.”
 He fingered his cell phone.
 “Lemme just confirm if I can leave it.”